 Typical timetabled week of study

-Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that will underpin Fashion, with the retained flexibility to possibly transfer later in your studies to other programmes, if they become more appropriate.
+Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that will underpin Fashion.
 Throughout all stages of your programme you will also be supported by a Personal Academic Tutor, to guide you through the learning experience and help you make informed study choices.

 Foundation study will enable you to acquire the necessary study skills to succeed in HE, as well as developing your understanding of key subject concepts delivered through taught sessions, studio and workshop sessions, tutorial and online support.